moneyhub/postgres-migrations/README.md

 This is enforced by hashing the file contents of a migration script and storing this in `migrations` table.
 Before running a migration, the previously run scripts are hashed and checked against the database to ensure they haven't changed.

+An exception is made when `-- postgres-migrations disable-hash-check` is included at the top of the migration file.
+This allows to make amendments to the migration but it should only be used as a last resource if the migration has already been deployed.

 **Each migration run in a transaction**

 Ensures each migration is atomic.
 Either it completes successfully, or it is rolled back and the process is aborted.